kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 enabled at GA, after which webhook admission can no longer be used to intercept these virtual resources.
 This brings webhook admission into parity with `ValidatingAdmissionPolicy` and `MutatingAdmissionPolicy`, which have always excluded these resources.

+A deprecation warning is emitted on `CREATE`/`UPDATE` of webhook configurations whose rules explicitly name an excluded virtual resource, and pre-existing affected configurations are logged at startup.

 ### Monitoring Requirements